News Link - April 17, 2014

 Kick Start Your Business Workshop

 Are you an entrepreneur or interested in becoming one.
 Do you have a business idea that needs a little kick?
 If so, this startup workshop might be for you.
 It’s an interactive crash course of the Business Model Canvas methodology, the basic building blocks of all companies, which encapsulates the first part of the Lean Startup methodology.
 The workshop will cover outlining a business hypothesis, creating a framework and presenting your ideas.
 The workshop will be April 22 from 6-8 p.m. in SB Cafeteria.
-For more information, go to this website or contact Tom Darling at firstname.lastname@example.org.
+For more information, contact Tom Darling at email@example.com.

 Verizon to Host Info Session Showcasing Its Technologies